MLB average salary rose 14.8% to record $4.22M last season - NewsBreak

-NEW YORK -- Major League Baseball's average salary rose 14.8% to a record $4.22 million last year after the end of the lockout, boosted by big deals for Max Scherzer , Francisco Lindor , Marcus Semien and Corey Seager .
+NEW YORK (AP) — Major League Baseball's average salary rose 14.8% to a record $4.22 million last year after the end of the lockout, boosted by big deals for Max Scherzer, Francisco Lindor, Marcus Semien and Corey Seager.

 The rate of increase was the highest since a 17.7% increase in 2000 to $1.61 million, according to final calculations by the players' association.